Editorial Policy and Procedure

 Editorial Procedure

 The Editorial Board of the journal will immediately screen all articles submitted for publication in that journal.
-Those articles which fail to reach the scientific standards of the journal may be declined without further review.
-Those articles which satisfy the requirements of the Editorial Board will be sent to a maximum of three referees who are experts in the field and have agreed to provide a rapid assessment of the article.
+Articles that fail to reach the scientific standards of the journal may be declined without further review.
+Articles that satisfy the requirements of the Editorial Board will be sent to a maximum of three referees who are experts in the field and have agreed to provide a rapid assessment of the article.
 Every effort will be made to provide an editorial decision as to acceptance for publication within 4-6 weeks of submission.

 Production